abc-rp/dob/docs/ontology.md

 #### dob:hasUPRN
 The Unique Property Reference Number [[UPRN](#uprn)] of the zone.

+#### dob:tagURI
+This is a full external link to a release of source code.

+#### dob:hasCodeRevision
+Links the release back to the code repository.

-#### dob:usedProcedure
+#### dob:usedCodeRevision
-A relation that links to a re-usable Plan used in an Activity.
+Indicates the version of a code repository used by a software pipeline.

 ## BNG Properties